Nabin Pradhan

 element_settings.Image_30621876.default

 I am a Postdoctoral Research Fellow at the School for Environment and Sustainability, University of Michigan - Ann Arbor.
-My research addresses the triple sustainability challenges of climate change, biodiversity loss, and inequality, synthesizing information to scale sustainable transformations.
-I hold a PhD (Environment and Sustainability) from the University of Michigan - Ann Arbor.
-Additionally, I completed the Advanced Management Programme in Business Analytics at the Indian School of Business (ISB), the Program in Software Project Management at the Indian Institute of Management - Calcutta (IIM-C), and participated in the Young Scientists Summer Program (YSSP 2023) at IIASA, Austria.
+My research examines how public policies can drive sustainable transformations by addressing the interconnected challenges of climate change, biodiversity loss, and inequality.
+I use computational and data-driven approaches to investigate how large-scale policy interventions can advance equitable and climate-resilient transformations in lower- and middle-income countries.
+I hold a Ph.D.
+(Environment and Sustainability) from the University of Michigan, along with advanced training in analytics and management from the Indian School of Business (ISB) and the Indian Institute of Management Calcutta (IIM-C).
+I also participated in the Young Scientists Summer Program (YSSP 2023) at the International Institute for Applied Systems Analysis (IIASA) in Austria.

 Picture